 She’d promise to show me the next time, but the next time she would already have it cooking before I could ask.

 I searched her recipe books after she was gone and couldn’t find nary a notation about it.
 I searched other recipes and tried many of them and none worked.
 I gave up.

-Several years ago, I was chatting about life growing up and the hoecake recipe came up.
-She said, “Let me do some looking.”
+Several years ago, I was chatting about life growing up with a new friend I’d met exercising in the pool.
+Grandma’s hoecake recipe came up.
+My new friend said, “Let me do some looking.”

 She came up with the recipe that tastes an awful lot like Grandma’s.
 And Grandma is right.
 There’s really not a recipe for it.

 It’s white cornmeal, salt to taste and hot water.
 You add the hot water to the cornmeal until it makes a thick mush.
 Put a little oil in an iron skillet, add the mush and pat it down to spread.
 Cook it over medium heat.
 Turning the entire thing by putting a plate over the pan, turning it upside down and sliding it back in.

 This is the hardest part and the part Grandma did with ease.
 I’ve made it many times since I learned the recipe.
 It is just one of many items that are comfort foods to me.

 For me comfort food no longer has a positive connotation.
 I comforted myself with food up to amassing 430 pounds on my body.
 Food was no longer a comfort because I was so uncomfortable in my own skin.

 Still, it was food I had always gone to for comfort.
 Grandma herself provided comfort to me.
 When she wasn’t around, the foods she cooked were the next best thing.
 If I wanted a taste of home, if I wanted to feel like a child again, I would go to food.
 I especially gravitated towards foods with high processed sugar content and high carbohydrates.
 I could make a meal on breads and desserts.
 Nothing else was needed.